omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 ## Data Cleaning and Merging
 I worked with 4 different dataframes with more than 30,000 rows

-Issues:
+Issues I had to deal with:

 -Duplication

 -Small number of people in a zip code

 -Null/Wrong values

-My final inal Data frame was a combination of 4 tables and had 11,260 rows and  12 columns.
+My final data frame was a combination of 4 tables and had 11,260 rows and  12 columns.
 I chose the number 49,000$ in order to get a relatively balanced numbers in the target value.
 #### Values Count: Over - 47% , Under - 53%